paulrobertpine/gatsby-songbook/songs/lake-of-fire.md

 Verse 2
 Bm              G
 People cry and people moan
+ Bm                      F#
- Bm                      FLook for a dry place to call their home Bm                         G
+Look for a dry place to call their home
+Bm                         G
 Try to find some place to rest their bones
           A                            Bm